openwisp/netjsongraph.js/README.md

 #### Render

+- `generateGraphOption`

-- generateGraphOption: generate graph option in echarts by JSONData.
+  Method to generate graph option in echarts by JSONData.

+- `generateMapOption`

-- generateMapOption: generate map option in echarts by JSONData.
+  Method to generate map option in echarts by JSONData.

+- `graphRender`

-- graphRender: Render the final graph view based on JSONData.
+  Render the final graph view based on JSONData.

+- `mapRender`

-- mapRender: Render the final map view based on JSONData.
+  Render the final map view based on JSONData.

 #### Utils

+- `JSONParamParse`

-- JSONParamParse: parse JSONParam(string|object), return Promise object.
+  Parse JSONParam (string|object), return Promise object.

+- `isObject`

+  Check if the param is object.

-- isObject
+- `isArray`

+  Check if the param is array.

-- isArray
+- `isElement`

-- isElement: judge parameter is a dom element.
+  Check if the param is dom element.

+- `deepMergeObj`

-- deepMergeObj: merge multiple objects deeply.
+  Merge multiple objects deeply.

-- NetJSONMetadata: generate metadata info container, return DOM.
+- `updateMetadata`

+  Update metadata of JSONData.

+- `getMetadata`

+  Get the metadata object from JSONData.

+- `nodeInfo`

+  Get the node info object.

+- `linkInfo`

+  Get link info object.

+- `createTooltipItem`

+  Create tooltip item with a key and value in the tooltip modal.

-- updateMetadata
+- `getNodeTooltipInfo`

-- nodeInfo: generate node info html string.
+  Get node tooltip info html string.

+- `getLinkTooltipInfo`

-- linkInfo: generate link info html string.
+  Get link tooltip info html string.

+- `generateStyle`

+  Generate the style configuration of the node or link.

+- `getNodeStyle`

+  Get node style configuration.

+- `getLinkStyle`

+  Get link style configuration.

+- `showLoading`

-- showLoading: display loading animation.
-Used in onRender defaultly.
+  Show loading animation.
+Used in onRender by default.

+- `hideLoading`

-- hideLoading: hide loading animation.
+  Hide loading animation.
 Used in onLoad defaultly.

+- `createEvent`

-- createEvent: create event listener.
+  Create an event listener.

 ### Example Usage